Measure performance with web-vitals.js, Google Analytics and BigQuery

 1. Click the Console tab.

-2. Click anywhere on the web page to force the metrics for Largest Contentful Paint (LCP) and First Input Delay (FID) to print.
+2. Click anywhere on the web page to force the metric for Largest Contentful Paint (LCP) to print.

-3. Click Reload this page acaaa8c0fdd33b1.png to force the metric for Cumulative Layout Shift (CLS) to print.
+3. Click Reload this page acaaa8c0fdd33b1.png to force the metrics for Cumulative Layout Shift (CLS) and Interaction to Next Paint (INP) to print.

 e18b530e48108a4.png